THEM: Cast & Crew Interview

 JOSEPH: It is very heavy [because of what’s happening in America today].
 Especially for me, being a little bit younger.
 Sometimes doing the heavy scenes, your mind can’t differentiate between you and the character.
 I’d try to unwind after filming because it’s not healthy if you can’t separate yourself from that.

 Where do you go to find a character so far removed from who you are?
 Is there a point of empathy or even dark humor within the material that helps?

 ROSE: That’s a really good question.
 It depends on the role and space.
 Somebody might have read this and interpreted Ella Mae as something completely different.
 For me, it was a space that tickled the back of my mind: It felt right for what was going on.
 It’s not something I search for.
-I think it ultimately comes out of the truth where you are and your character is.
+I think it ultimately comes out of the truth about where you are and your character.
 I hope that it reads that way.

 PILL: I really was interested in her voice and her smile.
 That was how I found my way in.
-She’s overly polite, smiles a lot, even as she stabs you.
+She’s overly polite, and smiles a lot, even as she stabs you.
 This idea of white women’s violence being this place of politeness.
 This allowed me to say the most hateful things you can imagine with a smile, very politely and nicely.
-It was the most interesting way to portray her since women’s fear, and white women’s proximity to their own power plays out in this realm between manipulation and fear and frustration beyond their own inability to move beyond their caste.
+It was the most interesting way to portray her since women’s fear, and white women’s proximity to their own power plays out in this realm between manipulation and fear, and frustration beyond their own inability to move beyond their caste.